SofiaNords/running-stories/README.md

 ### Inspiration

 - I was inspired by Raneem Yads User Story Template for my User Stories.
-- The Facebook group Löpning - gruppen för oss om fattat att löpning är livet (Running - the group for us to understand that running is life) gave me the idea to the project.
+- The Facebook group "Löpning - gruppen för oss om fattat att löpning är livet" ("Running - the group for us to understand that running is life") gave me the idea to the project.

 ### Acknowledgements

-- Thank you to my mentor Spencer Barribal for all the good advices and the encouragement during the process.
+- I’d like to express my gratitude to my mentor, Spencer Barribal, for all the valuable advice and encouragement throughout the process.

-- Thank you to my facilitator Kristyna Wach at Code Institute for the support and commitment.
+- Thank you to my facilitator Kristyna Wach at Code Institute for your support and commitment.